strom87/SnakeGame/readme.md

 ## Two players

+To use two player mode,
-Write add the query ?q=2 in the end of the url
+add the query: ?q=2
+in the end of the url

 ## Controllers